rnabioco/cellar/README.md

-Repository for storing analysis and pipelines for 10x single cell data analyses
+Repository for analyses and pipelines for 10x genomics single cell data